awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-set-up-websocket-deployment.md

     --deployment-id {deployment-id}
 ```

-## Create a WebSocket API Deployment Using the API Gateway Console<a name="apigateway-create-websocket-deployment-using-console"></a>
+## Create a WebSocket API deployment using the API Gateway console<a name="apigateway-create-websocket-deployment-using-console"></a>

 To use the API Gateway console to create a deployment for a WebSocket API: